Jerome, Pennsylvania: History

 Jerome was built in 1904 as a company town for what became the Hillman Coal and Coke Company Company of Pittsburgh, and named for Jerome Coulson, the son of a coal company official.
 The town filled mostly with immigrants from Croatia, Poland, Hungary, Russia and Italy—particularly Italians from the Alpine province of Trentino and the town of San Lorenzo in Banale (part of the Dolomiti di Brenta area)—in addition to local Scots-Irish, Welsh and German stock.
 Jerome was the largest single coal mine in the Cambria-Somerset district.

 Jerome's wood frame houses were primarily of two designs—two-story semi-detached houses and smaller single-family cottages.
 Most of these initial dwellings still stand today.
-These houses, especially in the period before 1970, typically were surrounded by large vegetable gardens, fruit trees and grape arbors.
+These houses, especially in the period before 1970, typically were surrounded by large vegetable gardens, fruit trees, and grape arbors.
 Homemade wine was a local specialty.

 At its economic peak, Jerome boasted a 300-seat movie theatre, a bank, a hotel, an auto dealership, several dry goods and grocery stores, several taverns, an electrical appliance store, a YMCA, and a bowling alley.
 A local tavern maintained a popular bocce court.
 The mine employed over 1000 men.
 Residents from that period claim Jerome's population stood at about 3,000 at its peak, although this information is yet to be documented.
 However, Jerome's population certainly was sufficient to justify the capital investment to tie the town into the interurban transit system.
 Electric streetcar service from Jerome to the nearby city of Johnstown was proposed as early as 1908.
-In 1921, the project was financed through a public bond offering, construction completed and service began.
-The streetcar tram left from the Jerome terminus every two hours for the 60 minute trip that ended on downtown Johnstown's Main Street.
-Property right-of-way was obtained to extend this tram service to the south to Boswell, Jenners, Somerset and Rockwood, although track construction never commenced.
+In 1921, the project was financed through a public bond offering, construction was completed and service began.
+The streetcar tram left from the Jerome terminus every two hours for the 60-minute trip that ended on downtown Johnstown's Main Street.

+Property right-of-way was obtained to extend this tram service to the south to Boswell, Jenners, Somerset, and Rockwood, although track construction never commenced.
 Service to Johnstown ended in 1933.
-Separately, a branch line of the Baltimore & Ohio Railroad served Jerome and its coal mine, connecting to the B&O trunk line at Hollsopple.
+Separately, a branch line of the Baltimore and Ohio Railroad (B&O) served Jerome and its coal mine, connecting to the B&O trunk line in present-day Benson.